IrisSec/irissec.github.io/_posts/2021-08-03-speakeasy.md

 ![speakeasy-5](/uploads/2021-08-03/speakeasy-5.png)

-Sure enough, it's reading from the dos header.
-So we can guess that the twice encrypted input is compared against these bytes.
+Sure enough, it's reading from the DOS header, so we can guess that the twice encrypted input is compared against these bytes.

-## Omega dumb solution to this challenge
+## Omega Dumb Solution to this Challenge

-I was solving this challenge at 2am and my brain was not at high capacity, so I took a rather strange approach to this problem.
-I wanted to just brute force input and compare the output against the `3D 44` bit from the dos header.
-Easy enough, gdb python has us covered (ida freeware does not have python built in).
+I was solving this challenge at 2 AM and my brain was not at high capacity, so I took a rather strange approach to this problem: I wanted to just brute force input and compare the output against the `3D 44` bit from the DOS header.
+Easy enough -- GDB Python has us covered; IDA freeware does not have Python built in.

-There's a few issues I ran into.
+There were a few issues I ran into.

-One is that I don't know how to use gdb without symbols, and for whatever reason, trying to set a breakpoint at an address and running gdb relocates the code but doesn't relocate the breakpoint.
-So I had to turn off aslr in windows ([disable aslr for easier malware debugging](https://oalabs.openanalysis.net/2019/06/12/disable-aslr-for-easier-malware-debugging/) thanks seraphin) so I could set breakpoints on actual addresses.
+First is that I didn't know how to use GDB without symbols, and for whatever reason, trying to set a breakpoint at an address and running GDB relocates the code but doesn't relocate the breakpoint; I had to turn off ASLR in Windows ([disable ASLR for easier malware debugging](https://oalabs.openanalysis.net/2019/06/12/disable-aslr-for-easier-malware-debugging/) -- thanks, Seraphin) so that I could set breakpoints on actual addresses.

-Second is that for whatever reason, `run <<< somestring` (run with stdin) does not work on windows.
-I reused a gdb python script from a linux chall that worked great, but for whatever reason it doesn't work in windows.
-That's sort of a big deal because there's no good way to script input into the program.
-If I was on linux, I could use pwntools and give the process stdin that way.
-Most likely there is some other kind of windows program that can do what pwntools does, but I decided to try and generate a bunch of gdb lines to copy and paste into the terminal.
+Second is that for whatever reason, `run <<< somestring` (run with STDIN) does not work on Windows.
+I reused a GDB Python script from a Linux challenge that worked well, but for whatever reason, it didn't work on Windows.
+That was sort of a big deal because there was no good way to script input into the program.
+If I was on Linux, I could use pwntools and give the process STDIN that way.
+There was most likely some other kind of Windows program that can do what pwntools does, but I decided to try and generate a bunch of GDB lines to copy and paste into the terminal.

 ```python
 genstr = list("uiuctf{aaaaaaaaaaaaaaaaaaaaaaaaaa}")